hectorpal/translator-conformant/conformant/README.md

 - It assumes a maximum of 2.1 Gb of RAM and 1Mb of stack.
 These limits can be changed in $TRANSLATOR_HOME/translator

-- It makes use of thid-part research software.
+- It makes use of thid-party research software.
 Please, download them of their original site if you want to do something else than running this planner.
 COPYRIGHT are to their respective owners.

 - FF is a classical planner. <http://members.deri.at/~joergh/ff.html> FF has been modified to accept bigger PDDLs